What is Shoulder Instability?

 Treating Shoulder Instability with Osteopathy

 Treatment options depend on the severity and nature of the instability ie which specific tissues in the shoulder joint are deficient.
-Osteopathy will help reduce the presence of painful trigger points around the joint.
+Osteopathy can help reduce the presence of painful trigger points around the joint.
 In addition your osteopath will tailor a program of exercises to restore the muscular component of the instability.

 In severe cases, reconstructive surgery is often required to restore the integrity to the deep ligaments of the shoulder joint.

-Your North Melbourne Osteopath is expertly trained to determine the most appropriate form of treatment that is tailored specifically for you.
+Your North Melbourne Osteopath is trained to determine the most appropriate form of treatment that is tailored specifically for you.

 Initial Consultation (45-50 mins) $110.00